rpi-rgb/Newelle-extension-tool-use-Lmstudio-vulkan-support/README.md

-experimental: expect some crashesdue to memory overload
+experimental: expect some crashes due to memory overload

 # Newelle-extension-tool-use-Lmstudio-vulkan-support
 a generated python script to translate the json function calling to python.
 Allowing tool use with vulkan laama.cpp